 The Transporter Test

 This is actually a deep question, as your answer depends on your view of the nature of personal identity.
 What’s more, your answer may change over time.
 This helps us understand why all three camps exist today, and why some folks move between the camps as they learn more about the world.
 As progress continues in neuroscience and computer science, some folks will change their minds.
 So as you think about these issues, feel free to move around, hang out for a while in a different camp, and see if that group of people feel more like home.

-If you are not willing to go through the transporter, you’re very likely a reanimator.
+If you are not willing to go through the transporter today, you’re very likely a reanimator.
 You think your biological body is your identity, the philosophical distinctions of “original” versus “copy” still matter to you, and you’d never willingly let your physical body be destroyed, no matter the claimed “benefits.”
 For most people today, the very thought of going through this device makes their hair rise and heartbeat race, at least a little bit.
 In their view of the world and themselves, it would subjectively feel like death.
 Even though evidence in this case (others have gone before you, with no apparent harm) argues strongly otherwise, our instinct still tells us to preserve ourselves, and not go.
 Reanimators trust that instinct, and behave accordingly.

 If you aren’t sure, or if you suspect that even after the successful transporter experiences of others, your copy could easily still have subtle but important “pattern insufficiencies”, defects in the copy that might only be discovered years later, at which point you might feel grief for the permanent loss of those particular parts of yourself, you’re probably an uncertain.
-Alternatively, you expect you’d have continuing high levels of fear and doubt each time you transported, like those folks who remain abnormally fearful of flying even after many flights, you are also still in the uncertain camp.
+Alternatively, if you expect you’d have continuing high levels of fear and doubt each time you transported, like that subset of folks who remain abnormally fearful of flying even after many flights, you are also still in the uncertain camp.

 Consider that all three responses to this test are valid, from the point of view of members of each camp.
 If such a device were created, all three mental attitudes would be common, and all three would be socially reinforced as the right choice, by the members of each camp.
 So it should be obvious that each camp needs to learn to get along better, right?